malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcerprofilemappingpolicies/:id/enforcerprofiles`

-Returns the list of Defender profiles that a Defender profile mapping matches.
+Returns the list of enforcer profiles that an enforcer profile mapping matches.

 ##### `GET /enforcerprofilemappingpolicies/:id/enforcers`

-Returns the list of Defenders affected by a Defender profile mapping.
+Returns the list of enforcers affected by an enforcer profile mapping.

 #### Attributes